Asbestos Exposure in Ship Repair

 Shipping is not the only industry with extensive asbestos use.
 However, several factors explain why ship workers are at greater risk:

-- One is the high use of asbestos in the building and the repair of ships.
+- One is the high use of asbestos in shipbuilding and repair.
 In decades past, shipbuilding companies used it in almost every part of the ship and the putties and materials used for repair.

-- The use of blue and brown asbestos in shipbuilding is another contributing factor.
+- Another contributing factor is the use of blue and brown asbestos in shipbuilding.
 These most dangerous types of asbestos were most often used in ships.

 - Spraying, one of the most dangerous ways to apply asbestos and asbestos-containing materials, was also used extensively in shipbuilding.[3]